tyrauber/stock_quote/README.md

 # stock_quote

-A ruby gem that retrieves real-time stock quotes and historical pricing from ~~google~~ yahoo.
+A ruby gem that retrieves stock quotes and historical pricing from ~~google~~ yahoo.

 # Update